HomeProgrammesNursingBachelor of Nursing

 All applicants must meet the general admission criteria as approved by the Academic Board.
 In addition, all applicants are required to:

 • Declare any previous criminal convictions (including international convictions) prior to admission being confirmed.
-Convictions of any offence may not necessarily exclude applicants from enrolment; the decision is at the discretion of the Head of School; and
+Convictions of any offence may not necessarily exclude applicants from enrolment; the decision is at the discretion of the Academic Portfolio Manager; and

-• Authorise UCOL Te Pūkenga to obtain a background check from the New Zealand Police Licensing and Vetting Agency.
-If a conviction and/or a matter of concern is identified, the decision for accepting the applicant's enrolment onto the programme is at the discretion of the Head of School; and
+• Authorise UCOL to obtain a background check from the New Zealand Police Licensing and Vetting Agency.
+If a conviction and/or a matter of concern is identified, the decision for accepting the applicant's enrolment onto the programme is at the discretion of the Academic Portfolio Manager; and

 • Complete a Health Declaration Form; and